-After honoring everybody's favorite driving denizen, Denise McCluggage, with our first Lifetime Achievement Award, everybody's favorite automotive curmudgeon, Jerry Flint, with our second award, and everybody's favorite automotive scribe, David E. Davis Jr. with our third award, we weren't sure where to turn for year four.
+After honoring everybody's favorite driving denizen, Denise McCluggage, with our first Lifetime Legend Award, everybody's favorite automotive curmudgeon, Jerry Flint, with our second award, and everybody's favorite automotive scribe, David E. Davis Jr. with our third award, we weren't sure where to turn for year four.
 After all, how can you top those icons?

 We wanted to choose someone who was dynamic - a gifted and prolific writer who really knows about cars - someone who understands the business, especially the products that the business is all about.
 We wanted someone with an understanding of the past but who can look to the future and prognosticate on the kinds of cars and trucks we'll be driving two, three, even ten years from now; someone who'd risk life and limb climbing trees or hiding out all night in sub-zero temperatures in a dirt bunker of jumping onto the back of a fork lift to spy down the line on what the industry is cooking up for the next generation.

 But who would it be, we asked ourselves?
 Where could we find such a dedicated, passionate, fire-eating, bonafide car nut...?

 Fortunately, it all became clear on a dance floor, at a press preview of all places.
 There he was - this guy boogying with women half his age until the band played "Goodnight Irene" for the third time!
 There were two women in particular believed to be named Svetlana and Irina.
 Off they went into a corner, and with them went a man with a bottle of chardonnay and a gleam in his eye.
 He started reading their palms, telling them all kinds of things their mothers never told them - and probably never wanted them to hear!
 He claimed his palm reading was "a gift from God."